top of page

 Share a Flier with Friends, Family, & Neighbors

 Washington State’s next Commissioner of Public Lands will determine the fate of the legacy forests above McLane Creek.
-Please look carefully at each candidate and determine the best choice for you and VOTE!
+Please let him know that you care about our future old-growth forest, value the tranquility at McLane Creek Nature Trail, and are against clearcutting above the creek.

 Learn More